 Service Interaction Protocol

-Clear Diagnostic Info
+Clear Diagnostic Information

 Permanent DTCs: This service typically does not clear “Permanent DTCs” (as defined by OBD-II).
 Those usually require a successful driving cycle to clear automatically by the ECU logic.